-dEVELOPMENTAL lANGUAGE dISORDER (dld)
+dEVELOPMENTAL lANGUAGE dISORDER | dld

 You’ve probably heard about autism and dyslexia but how about Developmental Language Disorder (DLD)?
-With 1 in 14 children having DLD, it is time we talk more about this hidden but common lifelong condition.
+With 1 in 14 people having DLD, it is time we talk more about this hidden but common lifelong condition.

 DLD causes difficulties with speaking and understanding for no known reason.
 There are serious and long-term impacts, as it puts children at greater risk of failing at school and struggling with mental health and future employment.
-The biggest challenge with DLD is you can’t tell by looking at a person that they have DLD and therefore, they often get overlooked for support.
+The biggest challenge with DLD is you can’t tell by looking at a person that they have DLD and therefore, DLD individuals often get overlooked for support.

 DLD | The StatISTICS